A Russian Soyuz rocket launched on July 27, 2013 carrying the unmanned Progress 52 resupply vehicle for the International Space Station.

 "The investigation is ongoing, troubleshooting is ongoing to try to isolate the exact cause of the water intrusion into Luca Parmitano's helmet," NASA spokesman Rob Navias said during launch coverage on NASA TV today.

-The docking comes just two days after another Progress resupply vehicle filled with trash and an astronaut treadmill was cast off from the space station to be burned up over the Pacific Ocean as it re-entered Earth's atmosphere.
+The launch comes just two days after another Progress resupply vehicle filled with trash and an astronaut treadmill was cast off from the space station to be burned up over the Pacific Ocean as it re-entered Earth's atmosphere.
 (Progress ships are disposable spacecraft.)

 The next space station resupply delivery craft — the H-II Transfer Vehicle-4 from the Japan Aerospace Exploration Agency — is scheduled to lift off on Aug.
 3 from Japan's Tanegashima Space Center.
 It will ferry 3.6 tons (3.2 tonnes) of dry cargo, water, experiments and spare parts to the orbiting laboratory, according to NASA.